North Dakota school board reinstates Pledge of Allegiance

 FARGO, N.D.
-(AP) — The school board in North Dakota’s most populous city reversed course Thursday on its decision to stop reciting the Pledge of Allegiance at its monthly meetings, following complaints from the state’s conservative governor and lawmakers along with widespread bashing from citizens around the country..
+(AP) — The school board in North Dakota’s most populous city reversed course Thursday on its decision to stop reciting the Pledge of Allegiance at its monthly meetings, following complaints from conservative lawmakers and an angry backlash from citizens around the country.

 North Dakota Republican Gov. Doug Burgum earlier this week promoted new legislation that would require public schools and governing bodies to administer the pledge without mandating that people recite it.
 Republican state Rep. Pat Heinert, a retired county sheriff, is suggesting that sanctions be put in place for public boards and commissions that don’t require the patriotic oath.

-Dei said walking back the decision would be giving in to hate.
+Dei said reversing the decision would be giving in to hate.
 She paused for several seconds before casting the lone no vote to reinstate the pledge.

 City of Fargo spokesman Gregg Schildberger said police “are currently investigating a handful reports related to perceived threats” to at least three members of the board.

-Board member Greg Clark said he broke down his angry messages and found that less than 20% came from outside Fargo.
-He admitted that his vote to bring back the pledge was directly influenced by people he does not represent.
+Board member Greg Clark said he broke down his angry messages and found that less than 20% came from Fargo.
+He acknowledged his vote to bring back the pledge was influenced by people he does not represent.

-Holden, who made the motion to ax the pledge, said he struggled with his decision but was heartbroken over the mean-spirited comments and worried about the image of the board.
+Holden, who made the motion to cancel the pledge, said he struggled with his decision but was heartbroken over the abusive comments and worried about the image of the board.

 “I’m also concerned about what might happen to this board in the future because we’re going to have to probably be prepared to take more heat than we normally do for decisions that we make,” he said, “because that there may be a perception of success.”